Two Fat Ladies at the Buttery

 - Provides: Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Post-theatre menu, Free wi-fi

-- Music on stereo: 1940s style jazz and swing
+- Music on stereo: Classic soul and easy jazz

 - Capacity: 80

 - Open since: 2007